PowVT/btc-dev-utils/README.md

 ## Overview

-`btc-dev-utils` is designed to automate Bitcoin development tasks using Bitcoin Core in `regtest` mode on macOS.
+`btc-dev-utils` is designed to automate Bitcoin development tasks.
 It is ideal for developers who want to test Bitcoin applications without using real Bitcoin on the mainnet and need a bootstrapped BTC execution environment in which to send test transactions.

 Inspiration for this repository came from the [taproot-wizards/purrfect_vault](https://github.com/taproot-wizards/purrfect_vault)